HuskyChaos/writeup-b3dr0ck/README.md

 I tried using nc to see if i can get something and voilah

 ![pseudo-shell](./pseudo-shell.png)
-We get some kind of pseudo shell.
+I get some kind of pseudo shell.
 I tried few commands there and heres what i found.

 we can execute very few commands but the most important one was "help".
-"help" gave us another command which requires a certificate and a key.
+"help" gave me another command which requires a certificate and a key.

 ![help](./help.png)

-Next i tried cert and key and we got exactly what we needed.
+Next i tried cert and key and i got exactly what i needed.

 ![cert](./cert.png)
-it's exactly the same certificate we found in nmap scan.
+it's exactly the same certificate i had found in nmap scan.

 ![key](./key.png)
-With this, we have everything we need for our next step.
+With this, i have everything i need for our next step.

 ## Foothold

-1. Executing the socat command we got from help menu we got another pseudo shell.
+1. Executing the socat command i got from help menu and i got another pseudo shell.
-let's see what we get from here.
+Let's see what i get from here.

-2. Type help and we got a password hint.
+2. Type help and it gave me a password hint.

 ![pseudo-2](./pseudoSh-2.png)

-3. I tried to login the ssh port with the aquired information and it worked. we are in as "######".
-We can find a flag on home directory.
+3. I tried ssh port with the aquired credentials and it worked.
+I am in as "######".

 ### Privilege Escalation

-1. The first thing i try is "sudo -l". we see that this user can use certutil as super user.
+1. The first thing i try is "sudo -l".
+I see that this user can use certutil as super user.
-Lets try using it and see what we can do.
+Lets try using it and see what i can do.

 ![sudo-l](./sudo-l.png)

-2. We can use this to generate certificate and key for a user.
+2. I can use this to generate certificate and key for a user.

-So here is what i will do.
+So here is what i did.
-1. I read /etc/passwd file and found that there was another user.
+1. I read "/etc/passwd" file and found that there was another user.
-2. I used certutil to generate cert,key for that user.
+2. I used "sudo certutil" to generate cert,key for that user.
-3. used the same socat command with these new cert and key file.
+3. I used the same "socat" command with these new cert and key file.
-4. We got the same pseudo shell like before and we used help which gave us the ssh password for second user.
+4. I got the same pseudo shell like before and i used "help" which gave me the ssh password for second user.

 ### Root